 - Contemporary society, institutions and culture

 - Overall economic and business environment of the region/country of your chosen language

-TThe Junior Sophister (third) year is spent at a university or business school in the country of the language you are studying.
-Trinity College has exchange agreements with a range of leading universities and business schools throughout Europe.
-The vast majority of modules and examinations taken during your year abroad will be through the medium of your chosen language.
-On conclusion of the academic year, experience of the business culture in the country of your chosen language is gained through a work placement of approximately two months’ duration.
+The third year is spent at a university or business school in the country of the language you are studying.
+Trinity has exchange agreements with a range of leading universities and business schools throughout Europe.
+The vast majority of modules and examinations, taken during your year abroad, will be through the medium of your chosen language.
+On conclusion of the academic year, experience of the business culture in the country of your chosen language may be gained through a work placement of approximately two months’ duration.

-In the Senior Sophister (fourth) year, studies are divided more or less evenly between business modules and more advanced study of and practice in the language.
-To integrate the two areas effectively, you will research and write a major case study (approx 10,000 words, written in the foreign language).
-This will involve the analysis of a business enterprise based in the country of your chosen language and will be linked to the mandatory business module Strategic management: theory and practice.
+In fourth year, studies are divided, more or less evenly, between business modules and more advanced study of and practice in the language.
+To integrate the two areas effectively, you will research and write a major case study (approx. 10,000 words, written in the foreign language).
+This will involve the analysis of a business enterprise based in the country of your chosen language and will be linked to the mandatory business module Strategic Management: Theory and Practice.

 Tel: +353 1 896 3496 / 896 1257

 If you are considering studying this course at Trinity, but want to be sure, you are most welcome to sample lectures in the participating departments during teaching terms.
 You may also discuss your options with a member of the teaching staff.
 Contact either the Trinity Business School or the language department/s by email or phone (see above).

 Work placements with Deutsche Bank in Frankfurt and McKinsey in Hamburg